ruse-traveler/SCorrelatorJetTreeMaker/README.md

 A class to construct a tree of jets from a specified set of events within the sPHENIX software stack.
 The produced trees will serve as input for the calculation of N-Point Energy Correlations.
 Additional macros and scripts which may be useful can be found in `macros` and `scripts` respectively.

-Derived from code by Antonio Silva (thanks!!)
+Initially derived from code by Antonio Silva (thanks!!)

 ## Usage